lu7cgj/CHIRP---Hiroyasu-IC-980-PRO-KSUN-5200D/README.md

 You only need Python installed—no dependencies, no external libraries.

-3. CHIRP CSV → Hiroyasu CSV Converter (CHIRP → YSF bridge)

-This is the most requested feature and the primary reason this project exists.
-CHIRP does NOT support Hiroyasu radios, and no native compatibility exists.
+3. CHIRP CSV → Hiroyasu CSV Converter (CHIRP → YSF bridge) This is the most requested feature and the primary reason this project exists.
+CHIRP does not support Hiroyasu radios, and no native compatibility exists.
 However, using this script you can take any CSV exported from CHIRP (tested with Baofeng UV-5R, UV-82, and similar models) and automatically convert it into a Hiroyasu-compatible CSV with all fields mapped to the correct YSF structure.

+To make the workflow even easier, I also included an empty Baofeng UV-5R IMG file in this repository.
+This IMG acts as a universal template for users who don’t own a UV-5R:

+Open CHIRP → Load the UV-5R IMG
+Import any CSV from another radio (as long as it was exported from CHIRP) Export the CSV again under the UV-5R format

+CHIRP always exports UV-5R channel tables in a stable, predictable layout, making them fully compatible with this converter.
+That means you can standardize any radio’s CHIRP CSV into the UV-5R format before converting it to Hiroyasu.

-Once converted, simply feed the file into encoder.py and obtain a fully functional .YSF codeplug ready to upload to the IC-980Pro.
+Once converted, simply feed the file into encoder.py to generate a fully functional .YSF codeplug ready for upload to the IC-980Pro.

-This toolkit makes it possible, for the first time, to use CHIRP → Hiroyasu workflows, batch-edit channels, share presets, and maintain large codeplugs with minimal effort.
+This toolkit enables, for the first time, a clean CHIRP → Hiroyasu workflow, allowing batch edits, cross-radio presets, and large codeplug maintenance with minimal effort.
 Feedback and contributions are welcome.

 73 de LU7CGJ.

 --------------------------------------------------------